 At the light on Ming and Ashe, he pulled to my left.
 I felt his aura.
 Looking over at him was like peeking at my eighth-grade report card.
 I could still see that black F in English.

 The man sat rigidly behind the steering wheel.
 It was an absolute shit box.
 His hands were at ten and two.
 He stared depressingly forward, wearing his short-sleeved collared shirt again.
 The shit box was without a make or a model—as if it were sold at a black-market dealership.
 And it was white, with burn marks all over the hood.

 “Don’t look to your left,” I said.

 Drew looked anyway.
 “That poor bastard,” he said.
 “I know what he’s thinking.
 I got a shit car, a shit job, a shit wife.
 I got shit clothes, a shit haircut….”

 “Do you still think he looks like me?”

 “It’s the guy from Thrifty, the paper towel guy.”

 The light turned green.
 I waited for the man to pop the shit box in gear, but his car stalled.
 He tried bucking himself from the seat as if it would start the engine.

 “Nah, Lumpy’s in a hurry.”

-So I drove through the intersection.
-The man shrank in my rearview.
-He kept shrinking and shrinking until he no longer appeared.
+So I punched through the intersection with my used Honda CRX.
+I went to return the Hallmark cards before driving to Lumpy’s house.
+The man shrank in my rearview until he no longer appeared.